-I heard this proclamation after a speaking event last week, as a wonderful woman in her sixties excitedly shared her journey to the cross.
-In many ways, her story was very similar to my own.
-Two weeks ago, when Abdu Murray (an ex-Muslim) interviewed me for his radio show, he shared something similar, telling me about the role that evidence played in his own conversion story.
-When skeptics of apologetics (usually Christians) tell me that they’ve never met anyone who came to faith through apologetics, I typically tell them that they know at least one person, if they know me.
-My journey to the cross is outlined in Cold-Case Christianity as I recount the evidence that God used to bring me to the truth.
+I often hear statements like this at speaking events when people excitedly share their journey to the cross.
+I’m sometimes surprised at how many people have a story similar to my own.
+A few years back, Abdu Murray (an ex-Muslim) interviewed me for his radio show and told me about the role evidence played in his own conversion story.
+When skeptics of apologetics (usually Christians) tell me they’ve never met anyone who came to faith through apologetics, I typically tell them they know at least one person, if they know me.
+My journey to the cross is outlined in Cold-Case Christianity as I recount the evidence God used to bring me to the truth.

 If you’re a Christian, I would encourage you to think about how God brought you to the truth.
 Whatever the process, I bet He can use you in a similar way to share the truth with someone else.
 I’m not concerned about your apologetic or evangelistic approach.
 I really don’t have a favorite.
 I do, however, have a personal experience from which to shape my own particular approach.
 I bet you do too.
 If God used evidence to help you turn a corner, maybe I can help you better articulate this evidence to a new generation, called by God and shaped like you and me.
 Someday, maybe someone else will find themselves saying, “I came to faith through apologetics.”